-That special moment is due to come round again this week where we all relive the moment Liverpool completed the most incredible comeback against AC Milan.
+That special moment has come round again this week where we all relive the moment Liverpool completed the most incredible comeback against AC Milan.
 Youtube views will soar up and social media will dominate throughout the world as fellow Liverpool fans will be covered in goosebumps whilst trying to battle off a little chubby as they witness the moment Xabi Alonso levelled the scoring.

 Until then we take a look at the 16 man squad that took part in that famous final and see what they have achieved, where they are and what they are doing with their lives now.